-The Bank has in place a Liquidity Management Policy, with clearly stated qualifying instruments under which the Treasury department abides by and the Risk Management department monitors.
-No investments in equities are allowed without specific approval by the Board of Directors.
+The Bank has in place a Liquidity Management Policy, with clearly stated qualifying instruments under which the Treasury department abides by and the Risk Management Function monitors.

 The Bank maintains a Hold to Collect ('HTC') and a Hold to Collect and Sell ('HTCS') portfolio, amounting to 92% and 8% respectively of the total investments portfolio held by the Treasury department.
-The 95% 1-year Value at Risk ('VaR') of the HTCS portfolio amounts to approximately €20.000 as at 31 December 2019, and as a result, the market risk of the HTCS portfolio is considered low.
+The 95% 1-year Value at Risk ('VaR') of the HTCS portfolio amounts to €16.498 as at 31 December 2020 (2019: €19.906), and as a result, the market risk of the HTCS portfolio is considered low.